St. Paul's Episcopal Church (Poughkeepsie, New York)

 St. Paul's Episcopal Church is located at North Hamilton and Mansion streets on the west side of Mansion Square in Poughkeepsie, New York, United States.
 It is a stone church in the Norman-Gothic Revival styles built in the late 19th century.

 Designed by New York City architect Emlen T. Littell, it has had additions and renovations by other well-known architects, such as Frederick Clarke Withers and Richard Upjohn.
 The interior treatment was done by Tiffany & Co. in the early 20th century.
 In 1982 it was added to the National Register of Historic Places.

 Building

 The church building is a one-and-a-half-story structure, three bays wide on the south (front) facade, faced in rough-cut stone.
 A three-and-a-half-story high tower topped with a broach spire rises from the southeast corner.
 The side elevations have stained glass clerestory windows.

-At the main entrance, heavy wooden doors hang on strap hinges inside a small projecting portico.
-Inside, much of the original interior remains, including woodwork, furniture, doors and hardware.
+Heavy wooden doors hang on strap hinges inside a small projecting portico at the main entrance.
+Much of the original interior remains inside, including woodwork, furniture, doors and hardware.